cloudmesh-community/book/chapters/class/project-ideas.md

 9. Spark

 You will create a reproducible deployment and work towards the implementation of a deployment.
-In previous tutorials for the class students focused on setting this up for a small number of nodes.
+In previous  classes students focused on setting this up for a small number of nodes.
 What we need to do now is to expand this to a scalable solution with many hundreds of Pi's in the cluster.
 Naturally login in by hand on these